Play a role | Read with gusto

 Directors, Producers, Choreographers, Costumers, Props, Media, etc.

 On Temple Hill, we are blessed with one of the premiere performing arts facilities in the Bay Area and in the Church.
 The Auditorium seats 1,600 and features a 60-foot stage with full rigging, fly space, sound equipment, lighting, pipe organ, balcony and theatrical seating.
 We want to make full use of this amazing facility.
 So, we need many people to help with each production.
 Most are volunteers, although there is also a need to fill a few paid roles for highly technical and trained individuals.
-We need volunteers for producing, directing, set construction, set artist and painting, stage management, house management, lobby decorations, ushering, security, and even concessions management, rehearsal assistants, and urchin wranglers (children's choir directors and assistants).
+We need volunteers for producing, directing, set construction, set artist and painting, stage management, house management, lobby decorations, ushering, security, and even concessions management, rehearsal assistants, and children's choir directors and assistants.

 For your INTERVIEW: Please bring a short resume of your experience in your areas of interest.
-List what groups, theaters, concerts, musicals, plays, or other events where you participated and what was your responsibility.
+List what groups, theaters, concerts, musicals, plays, or other events where you participated and as well as your responsibilities.
 Note that we are in special need of experienced producers, assistant directors, artists, set carpentry, special effects builders, social media management, house and lobby management, and marketing/advertising.
 For those wishing to be considered for one of the few paid tech positions on Temple Hill, please include a more thorough resume including volunteer and professional experience, college courses taken in theatrical technical areas of lighting, sound, rigging, production management, etc. Those with sufficient experience and availability will be referred to the Technical Management team.

 The Temple Hill Symphony Orchestra has performed on Temple Hill for over 50 years.
 Conductor Jay Trottier is always looking for exceptional instrumentalists to fill vacancies when people move away or are otherwise no longer able to continue with the Symphony.
 In addition, there are oratorios, musicals, choir concerts, and small ensemble and solo opportunities for capable instrumentalists.
 Needs vary from production to production, but generally there is always a need for more string players, and frequently needs for low winds and brass, seasoned trumpet and trombone players, percussionists, and keyboard players.
 There are also some opportunities for saxophones, harp, guitar, organ, flute, clarinet, and oboe.
 And, every now and then even a banjo or a Jews harp is needed.